AmoghJohri/Gold-Coins/README.md

     - [ ] Document detailing format of test cases, input and expected output

 ## Pseudo-code
+The following is the pseudo-code for the algorithm to solve the above problem:

 ```
 steps = 0
 BALANCE(w1, w2)